sage-code/maj/basic.md

 si  | if      | conditional
 es  | is      | short form of verb = seru ca  | like    | comparative preposition
+po  | for     | specify domain or purpose

 **symbols**